gefymarcos/gefymarcos/README.md

 <p>
   <em>
-  I'm Gefferson Marcos, and I'm a Frontend Developer and I've been working in tech since 2013.
+  I'm Gefferson Marcos, and I'm a Tech Lead Frontend at StudioSol, working on projects with Cifra Club, Cifra Club Academy and PalcoMP3, I've been working in tech since 2013.
   </em>
 </p>